New hire paperwork checklist to keep you on track

 Offer letter

-The offer letter provides key information about the job offer such as the new hire’s proposed title, start date, and pay rate.
-It can also include information on their key job duties, who they will be reporting to, vacation or PTO, work location, and other relevant information.
+The offer letter provides vital information about the job offer such as the new hire’s proposed title, start date, and pay rate.
+It can also include information on their essential job duties, who they will be reporting to, vacation or PTO, work location, and other relevant information.
 If you aren’t sure how to create an offer letter, take a look at these offer letter templates from Workable and customize them to fit your company’s needs.

 Background check authorizations